OneCrazyCoder/MMOGamepadOverlay/README.md

 Some profile properties will naturally be set to exactly match target game configuration, such as the base ``[System]`` property ``UIScale=``.
 For convenience, these can be set up to automatically read in data from game configuration files and apply them to the overlay - and will even automatically update if said files are modified at runtime.
 This automatic syncing will NOT be written out to your profile .ini files permanently, however.

 First, any configuration file that should be parsed needs to be set as a property in the ``[TargetConfigFiles]`` section, with a name given to each file.
-Environment variables such as %USERPROFILE% can be used in the file path.
-For example, for *Monsters and Memories* this path could be set to ``Settings=%USERPROFILE%\AppData\LocalLow\Niche Worlds Cult\Monsters and Memories\settings.json`` *NOTE: Currently only .json configuration files are supported for this feature!*
+Environment variables such as %USERPROFILE% can be used in the file path, such as  ``Settings=%USERPROFILE%\AppData\LocalLow\Company\Game\settings.json`` For games that use it, a system registry path can also be used, such as ``HKEY_CURRENT_USER\Software\Company\Game\uiWindows*``

+*NOTE: Currently only .json configuration files are supported for this feature!*

 Next, use the ``[TargetSyncProperties]`` section to assign a property that you want to have its value read in from one of the target game's config files.
 The property name should match the section and property name of the original property, separated by ``>`` symbol.
 For example, to have this feature read a UI scale value from a configuration file, the property name would be ``System>UIScale=``.